tsplude/metabase-dsl-parser/README.md

 Requirements and usage examples are at the bottom of this

 My basic insight for the submission here is that the problem statement is effectively defining a grammar and asking for DSL parser.
 The only way I've learned how to do this was back in my undergraduate compilers course and so I applied simple versions of the same foundational ideas.
-We outline our grammer (below), tokenize the input, iterate over the token stream to create a token abstract syntax tree with respect to our grammatical rules, then postorder traverse the AST to return the desired SQL string representation in a bottom up fashion.
+We outline our grammer (below), tokenize the input, use a recursive descent parser to create a token abstract syntax tree with respect to our grammatical rules, then postorder traverse the AST to return the desired SQL string representation in a bottom up fashion.

 I realized at the end that I forgot to plan for literal extensibility so that's currently unsupported.
 I also ran out of time to really attempt the query optimization bonus.